 Few other proteins are as tender and juicy as a pork tenderloin.
-In addition to it’s fabulous flavor, a pork tenderloin is incredibly easy to cook, in fact the total cook time is around 25 minutes.
+In addition to its fabulous flavor, a pork tenderloin is incredibly easy to cook.

 How To Cook Pork Tenderloin

 The best way to cook pork tenderloin is to roast it in the oven.
 You don’t need to do anything fancy with it, just season the pork and cook it.

 See recipe box below for ingredient amounts and full recipe instructions.

 Follow these easy steps to make the best pork tenderloin:

 Place a cast iron skillet in the oven on a middle rack and heat the oven to 450 degrees F (230 degrees C).
 The skillet will heat along with the oven.

 Remove from the oven and add olive oil to the skillet.
 Give the pan a swirl so that the oil coats the entire bottom.